 Ando Hiroshige, also known as Utagawa Hiroshige, is often referred to as Hokusai’s successor and is considered by many art scholars as being the last great master of the traditional ukiyo-e style.

-He was born in 1797 in Tokyo and by age 14 he was accepted as a trainee under Toyohiro.
-Under Toyohiro’s guidance he produced and excelled at woodblock prints of kabuki actors (kabuki-e), samurai warriors (musha-e) and beautiful women (bijin-ga).
-By the time he was 31, his master passed away and Ando was expected to take his role in order to continue the tradition.
+He was born in 1797 in Edo (Tokyo), and at age 14, he was accepted as a trainee under Toyohiro.
+Under Toyohiro’s guidance, he produced and excelled at woodblock prints of kabuki actors (kabuki-e), samurai warriors (musha-e), and beautiful women (bijin-ga).
+By the time he was 31, his master had passed away, and Ando was expected to take his role to continue the tradition.
 He declined and chose to go his own way so that he could focus on what interested him the most, which was studying nature and creating landscape prints (fukei-ga).

-In 1831 Ando started producing fukei-ga in his own unique style and created a set of 10 woodblock prints entitled “Famous Views of Edo” which made him famous overnight.
-Unfortunately, his quality of work kept declining as he got older and most things he made after 1850 rarely came close to his earlier efforts.
-He retired in 1856 while still successful and popular but died 2 years later in 1858.
+In 1831 Ando started producing fukei-ga in his own unique style and created a set of 10 woodblock prints entitled “Famous Views of Edo,” which made him famous overnight.
+Unfortunately, the quality of his work began declining as he got older, and most of the things he made after 1850 didn’t come close to his earlier efforts.
+He retired in 1856 while still successful and popular but died two years later in 1858.